 Red Valley

-Adjacent to Rainbow Mountain is the even more unbelievable Red Valley, which looks like a scene straight out of Mars.
-Its bright red with splashes of green flora all around it.
+Further along is the unbelievable Red Valley, which looks like a scene straight out of Mars.
+Its bright red with splashes of green flora.
 It´s a short optional 20 minute hike from the summit and it´s a journey not to be missed.
-The best thing about this place is that, it usually has a lot less crowds and gives opportunities to take stunning photos.
-There are also more chances to interact with the locals and learn a phrase or two in Quechua.
-The trek is less challenging than Rainbow Mountain and the landscape is truly other worldly.
+The best thing about the Red Valley is that, it usually less crowded and gives the opportunity to take stunning photos.
+Take the chance to interact with the locals and learn a phrase or two in Quechua.
+The trek is less challenging than Rainbow Mountain and the landscape is truly unforgetable.

 Inclusions

 Note: All inclusions are dependent on the tour operator you choose.
-This inclusion are curtesy of Orange Nation.
-Orange Nation offers a tour to Rainbow Mountain with arguably the inclusion, at competitive prices.
+These inclusions are curtesy of Orange Nation.
+Orange Nation offers a tour to Rainbow Mountain with all the following inclusions, at competitive prices.

-• A first-aid kid with an oxygen tank incase of emergency
+A first-aid kit with an oxygen tank incase of emergency

 Technically no, but getting your bearings is not easy in a remote village, with unreliable public transportation.
 If you are short on time or want to get the most out of your trip, opt for a tour from a reputable travel agency.
 It is the fastest and safest way to visit Rainbow Mountain.